MatejSloboda/Dijkstra_map_for_Godot/README.md

 *  /Project Example/dragon_attack.tscn
 * /API demo/demo.tscn

-toy around with it, the code of dragon_attack is ehavily commented the code of demo.tscn is still a little immature and shouldnt be taken as example ... (especially the ugly wrapper I put there)
+toy around with it, the code of dragon_attack is heavily commented the code of demo.tscn is still a little immature and shouldnt be taken as example ... (especially the ugly wrapper I put there)

 ### Notes